cairis-platform/cairis/docs/attackers.rst

 -  If you have decided to personalise the attacker with a picture, this can be added by clicking on avatar silhouette next to the attacker description, and selecting a image to represent the attacker.
+Permitted image types are jpg, png, giff, and bmp.

 -  Click on the Add button in the environment card, and select an environment to situate the attacker in.
 This will add the new environment to the environment list.